Latvia men's national basketball team: EuroBasket 2013

 During EuroBasket 2013, Latvia began their tournament run with two wins against Bosnia and Herzegovina, and Montenegro before facing longtime Baltic rival Lithuania.
-Although in the highly anticipated match between the two nations, Lithuania prevailed 67-59.
+Although in the highly anticipated match between the two nations, Lithuania prevailed 67–59.
 Latvia then lost their next match versus Serbia, but rebounded to win their final fixture in group play against Macedonia to advance.

-In the second group phase of the tournament Latvia displayed immediate dominance in their first game of group play over Ukraine winning 86-51.
+In the second group phase of the tournament Latvia displayed immediate dominance in their first game of group play over Ukraine winning 86–51.
 It turned out to be the only win Latvia would record in the group, as they were eventually eliminated.

 EuroBasket 2015

-As one of the hosts for EuroBasket 2015 in Riga, Latvia began their campaign at the tournament victorious over Belgium 78-67.
+As one of the hosts for EuroBasket 2015 in Riga, Latvia began their campaign at the tournament victorious over Belgium 78–67.
 In their second match, they were once again pitted against their rivals Lithuania.
 Latvia looked to avenge their lost from the prior EuroBasket showdown between the two, as the national team got off to a strong start in the 1st quarter.
-Unfortunately, the Latvians were unable to maintain the momentum they started the match with, as they fell to their rivals again, 68-49.
+Unfortunately, the Latvians were unable to maintain the momentum they started the match with, as they fell to their rivals again, 68–49.
 While it was demoralizing for Latvia to be defeated in that manner in front of their home crowd, they recovered quickly to win two out of the next three matches they played to move on to the knockout stage.
 There, Latvia beat Slovenia to advance to the quarter-finals, but ultimately fell short to the eventual bronze medalist France.

 EuroBasket 2017

 At EuroBasket 2017, Latvia entered the competition with high expectations, as they fielded one of their most potent lineups ever.
 With the addition of Latvian star Kristaps Porziņģis joining the senior national team for the first time, Latvia was poised to go on a long tournament run.
-But in their first match they were out lasted by a veteran Serbian squad, 92-82.
-Although, the national team bounced back in a huge way dismantling Belgium 92-64, with Porziņģis and Jānis Timma leading the way in scoring with 27 points apiece.
-They also went on to win their next three matches in group play to finish with a (4-1) record, to earn a spot in the knockout rounds.
-In their round of 16 match up, they throttled Montenegro 100-68.
-Latvia ran into an buzz saw in their quarter-finals match though, falling to the eventual champions Slovenia.
+But in their first match they were out lasted by a veteran Serbian squad, 92–82.
+Although, the national team bounced back in a huge way dismantling Belgium 92–64, with Porziņģis and Jānis Timma leading the way in scoring with 27 points apiece.
+They also went on to win their next three matches in group play to finish with a (4–1) record, to earn a spot in the knockout rounds.
+In their round of 16 match up, they throttled Montenegro 100–68.
+Latvia ran into a buzz saw in their quarter-finals match though, falling to the eventual champions Slovenia.

 Latvia finished fifth in the tournament overall, reaching their best post-war result in the history of the national team, in which Kristaps Porziņģis debuted with astonishing averages of 23.6 points, 5.9 rebounds and 1.9 blocks at the age of 22.